Yogayu/DeepLearningCourse/_build/04/LossFunction.md

 ## Loss function: Mean Squared Error

-Now we get all the output y and square errors.
+Now we get all the output y and squared errors.

 |  x | t | y | e|
 | ---- | ----------------------- | ---------|---------|